This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Arts and Crafts family home with Morris & Co. interiors, set in a beautiful hillside garden

-Late Victorian family home and garden brought vividly to life in this gem of the Arts & Crafts Movement.
+Come and see a family home and garden brought to life in this gem of the Arts & Crafts Movement, hidden at the end of a quiet Sussex lane, with views over the Ashdown Forest and Weirwood Reservoir.

-Standen is hidden at the end of a quiet Sussex lane with breathtaking views over the High Weald and Weirwood Reservoir.
+Built in the 1890s, Standen today tells the story of family life during the 1920's in a unique setting.
 The design of the house is a monument to the combined genius of architect Philip Webb and his friend William Morris.
 All the big names of the Arts & Crafts period are represented in the house interiors, including ceramics by William De Morgan and metalwork by W. A. S. Benson.

 Our hillside gardens are being restored to the Arts & Crafts inspired garden developed by Mrs Beale, owner of Standen.
 Using her diaries, lost garden features and a historic plant collection will return the gardens to their heyday, providing year round interest for the garden enthusiast.
 On the wider estate, footpaths and self guided walks lead out into our ancient woodlands and the High Weald Area of Outstanding Natural Beauty.

 New for 2014, well behaved dogs on short leads are welcome in the formal gardens.

 Visit the gardens this summer and see colourful herbaceous borders, fruit & vegetables in the kitchen garden and wild flowers in the woodlands.

 Join a mid-week garden tour (subject to availability) and hear about Standen Revival our exciting garden restoration project